The Maharajah Jungle Trek at Disney’s Animal Kingdom

-As you probably know, visiting Disney’s Animal Kingdom is about so much more than hitting a few thrill rides and bouncing to the next park.
-When it comes to theming, the park is a work of art with plenty to explore.
+As you probably know, a visit to Disney’s Animal Kingdom is about so much more than hitting a few thrill rides and bouncing to the next park.
+When it comes to theming, the park is a work of art with plenty of places to explore.

 Before we get into the specifics of the trail, here are a few references for this attraction.